Welcome from the Senior Leadership Team

 Ms Jo Rainey

 Ms Rainey is the Principal of the Harris Federation's newest Academy in Ockendon.
 Originally from Belfast, she graduated from the University of Ulster with a first degree in History and Geography, followed by a PGCE acquired from Leeds University.
 After completing teacher training, Ms Rainey moved to London in 1998 to begin her career in teaching.
 Over the past 21 years, she has taught history and led in schools across London and Essex with most of her senior leadership career being spent in Hackney.
 In 2008, after gaining her NPQH, Ms Rainey became a Senior Vice Principal and began her preparation for headship.

 Ms Rainey is thrilled to be part of the Harris Federation and is excited about what the future holds for the academy and her students.

 Ms Rainey has an unwavering belief that all students can succeed and that teachers have the power to transform our students’ lives regardless of their ability, background, social status and life opportunities.

 Mr Darren Pearce

-Mr Pearce joined Harris Academy Ockendon as Vice Principal in September 2020 but has been part of the Harris family for some time, working at Harris Academy Greenwich for seven years, first as a Head of Humanities and then as an Assistant Principal.
+Mr Pearce joined Harris Academy Ockendon as Vice Principal in September 2020, gaining promotion to Senior Vice Principal in 2022.
+He has been part of the Harris family for some time, working at Harris Academy Greenwich for seven years, first as a Head of Humanities and then as an Assistant Principal.